SimonKocurek/mini-projects/src/main/kotlin/dominantSignalFrequency/README.md

 # Dominant Signal Frequency

-This can detect user (possibly with Alzheimer's) shaking their fitness watch, by analyzing the dominant frequency of the accelerometer data.
+This can detect user (possibly with Parkinson's disease) shaking their fitness watch, by analyzing the dominant frequency of the accelerometer data.

 ## Example usage